 Graphical Selection of Factorial Effects: What’s In It for YouLevel: BeginnerFirst presented on Jan 31, 2017

-Will be presented by Mark Anderson two times in January for your scheduling convenience.
+Was presented by Mark Anderson two times in January.

 Tuesday, January 31, 2017 at 6:30 am - 7:30 am CST* (for Europe, Africa, India, the Middle East and western Asia, others welcome!)